ibm-cloud-docs/power-iaas/system-migration.md

 ---

-When workloads are deployed on a new system, you must pay attention to its configuration and tuning to achieve the expected performance. {{site.data.keyword.powerSys_notm}} uses different IBM Power Systems depending on the location type:
+When workloads are deployed on a new system, you must pay attention to its configuration and tuning to achieve the expected performance. {{site.data.keyword.powerSys_notm}} uses different IBM Power Systems depending on the location type.
 {: shortdesc}

 [{{site.data.keyword.off-prem}}]{: tag-blue}